priyanshkedia04/Handwritten-Alphabets-Recognition/README.md

 There are 4 phases of this program, run each of them.

 * Train a Deep Convolutional Neural Network to recognize Hand-written Alphabets A-Z (Capital Letters).
+* Take a Test image with capital alphabets written on a White plain sheet.
 * Localize and Detect multiple Alphabets in the in the Binary Threshold image using Contours Detection method of OpenCV
 * Classify the selected Contours using the Trained DCNN model